 \subsection{Spectroscopic measurements}

-We have performed several measurements to establish that ro-vibrational state selected preparation of molecules a molecular beam can be done using this setup.
+We have performed several measurements to establish that the ro-vibrational state-selected preparation of molecules in a molecular beam can be done using this setup.
 The targeted transitions for demonstrating this were chosen to be CO v = 0 $\rightarrow$ 2 R(0) and R(1), appearing around 4263 \cm{} (2346 nm).
 To probe the vibrationally excited CO molecules, we used 2+1 REMPI scheme via B$^{1}\Sigma^{+}$ state.
-In our experiments, we observed a typical rotational temperature of the order of 10 K for CO (10$\%$ CO in He) in the molecular beam.
+In our experiments, we observed a typical rotational temperature of the order of 10 K for CO (seeded in He) in the molecular beam.
 Under these conditions around 40 $\%$ of the CO molecules were present in v = 0, J = 1 state.
 Fig. \ref{REMPIspectra} shows the REMPI spectrum of the vibrationally excited CO (v = 2, J = 2) molecules, which were prepared using IR excitation.
-As expected, by scanning the UV wavelength (keeping IR wavelength fixed), three peaks corresponding to the O(2), Q(2) and S(2) transitions were observed (see Fig \ref{REMPIspectra}).
+As expected, by scanning the UV wavelength (keeping IR wavelength fixed), three peaks corresponding to the O(2), Q(2), and S(2) transitions were observed (see Fig \ref{REMPIspectra}).
 Having established that vibrationally excited CO in a molecular beam can be prepared and detected using this setup, we proceeded further for linewidth characterization of the idler beam.

-For evaluating the linewidth, the idler wavelength was scanned (by scanning the OPO) maintaining SLM condition, while measuring the REMPI signal of vibrationally excited CO in the molecular beam.
-As an example, one such measurement using idler beam tuned to R(0) transition is shown in Fig. \ref{linewidth} (black circles).
-Black curve shows a fit (Gaussian) resulting in a FWHM of 0.01 \cm{}.
-For comparison, data obtained using photoacoustic measurement in a gas cell (180 mbar, 300 K, Doppler and pressure broadened) is also shown (red squares).
+For evaluating the linewidth, the idler wavelength was scanned (by scanning the OPO) maintaining SLM conditions, while measuring the REMPI signal of vibrationally excited CO in the molecular beam.
+As an example, a result of one such measurement using the idler beam tuned to R(0) transition is shown in Fig. \ref{linewidth} (black circles).
+The black curve shows a fit (Gaussian) resulting in a FWHM of 0.01 \cm{}.
+For comparison, data obtained using photoacoustic measurement in a gas cell (180 mbar, 300 K) is also shown (red squares).
 Clearly, the observed spectral width is much narrower in the molecular beam.
-Given that the estimated residual Doppler broadened linewidth is much narrower and of the order of 1$\times10^{-4}$ \cm{}, we conclude that the linewidth (FWHM) of the idler beam from our OPO/A system is very close to the observed spectral width of 0.01 \cm{}.
+Given that the residual Doppler broadening is estimated to be about 5$\times10^{-4}$ \cm{} (based on the angular divergence of our molecular beam), we conclude that the linewidth (FWHM) of the idler beam from our OPO/A system is very close to the observed spectral width of 0.01 \cm{}.